balancer/balancer-sor/test/testScripts/README.md

 # Test Scripts

-These scripts can be used to run non-deterministic tests.
+Examples and some non-deterministic testing helpers.

+### swapExactInEthIn.ts

+Run: `$ ts-node ./test/testScripts/swapExactInEthIn.ts`

+Example showing how to use SOR and Vault to execute an ExactIn, Eth to token swap.

+### swapExactInEthOut.ts

+Run: `$ ts-node ./test/testScripts/swapExactInEthOut.ts`

+Example showing how to use SOR and Vault to execute an ExactIn, token to Eth swap.

-### example-simpleSwap.ts
+### swapExactInIpfs.ts

-Run: `$ ts-node ./test/testScripts/example-simpleSwap.ts`
+Run: `$ ts-node ./test/testScripts/swapExactInIpfs.ts`

-Example showing various full swaps using the SOR wrapper.
-This is the easiest and quickest way to use the SOR.
+Example showing how to use SOR and Vault to execute an ExactIn, token to token swap using Pools data retrieved from an IPFS URL.

-### example-simpleSwapWithProxy.ts
+### swapExactInSubgraph.ts

-Run: `$ ts-node ./test/testScripts/example-simpleSwapWithProxy.ts`
+Run: `$ ts-node ./test/testScripts/swapExactInSubgraph.ts`

-Example showing how to use SOR along with the Balancer Exchange Proxy contract to execute the swaps.
-(Will use real funds to swap.)
+Example showing how to use SOR and Vault to execute an ExactIn, token to token swap using Pools data retrieved from Subgraph.

-### example-swapExactIn.ts
+### swapExactOutEthIn.ts

-Run: `$ ts-node ./test/testScripts/example-swapExactIn.ts`
+Run: `$ ts-node ./test/testScripts/swapExactOutEthIn.ts`

-Full swapExactIn example for USDC->DAI using SOR functions without wrapper.
+Example showing how to use SOR and Vault to execute an ExactOut, Eth to token swap.

-### example-swapExactOut.ts
+### swapExactOutEthOut.ts

-Run: `$ ts-node ./test/testScripts/example-swapExactOut.ts`
+Run: `$ ts-node ./test/testScripts/swapExactOutEthOut.ts`

-Full swapExactOut example for USDC->DAI using SOR functions without wrapper.
+Example showing how to use SOR and Vault to execute an ExactOut, token to Eth swap.

-### v1-v2-compare-live-pools-random.spec.ts
+### swapExactOutIpfs.ts

-Run: `npx mocha -r ts-node/register test/testScripts/v1-v2-compare-live-pools-random.spec.ts`

-This is using the live pools list from IPFS and on-chain balances so it’s non-deterministic.
-It’s taking a random pair from a list of 10 tokens along with random swap amounts and max pools.
-Compare V1 vs V2 and V2 vs V2 with filter.
+Run: `$ ts-node ./test/testScripts/swapExactOutIpfs.ts`

+Example showing how to use SOR and Vault to execute an ExactOut, token to token swap using Pools data retrieved from an IPFS URL.

-### v1-v2-compare-pools-random-large.spec.ts
+### v1-v2-compareRandom.ts

-Run: `npx mocha -r ts-node/register test/testScripts/v1-v2-compare-pools-random-large.spec.ts`
+Run: `npx mocha -r ts-node/register test/testScripts/v1-v2-compareRandom.ts`

 This is using pools list from ./testData/testPools which can change so it’s non-deterministic.
-It’s taking a random pair from a list of 10 tokens along with random swap amounts and max pools.
-Compare V1 vs V2 and V2 vs V2 with filter.
-Assumes script running from root (see testDir if not).
-Will do a large amount of tests and save any that fail.
-Change MIN_TESTS for number of tests to be run.
+Takes a random pair from a list of tokens along with random swap amounts and max pools.
+Compares V1 vs V2 vs Wrapper.
+Used for generating large amount of random tests.

+### v1-v2-compareRandomStableOnly.ts

+Run: `npx mocha -r ts-node/register test/testScripts/v1-v2-compareRandomStableOnly.spec.ts`

+Same as above but only uses stable pools.